open-organization/organize-for-innovation/README.md

 # Organize for Innovation

-This respository contains files related to _Organize for Innovation_, a companion to Jim Whitehurst's 2015 book, _The Open Organization_ (Harvard Business Review Press).
+This respository contains files related to _Organize for Innovation_, a companion to Jim Whitehurst's 2015 book, _The Open Organization_ (Harvard Business Review Press) and part of [the Open Organization book series from Opensource.com](https://opensource.com/open-organization/resources/book-series).

 ## About the book